Teaching resource Concertina comic book

 Introduction

-A concertina book is a long sheet of paper folded in a zig zag or accordion manner that can be viewed unraveled while also be collapsed for storage.
-The pages can flow into each other which can help create a personal narrative.
+A concertina book is a long sheet of paper folded in a zigzag or accordion pattern.
+It can be viewed fully unfolded, then collapsed for storage.
+Because the pages connect, it works well for telling a personal narrative.

 Exercise 1

-To create the concertina book you will follow these steps:
+To create your concertina book, follow these steps:

-Fold out the paper to be flat again.
-Now fold the paper in half the other way and then in quarters.
-Again put pressure on each fold to create clear lines.
+4. Fold the paper in half the other way (widthways), then fold again to create quarters.
+Press firmly along each fold to make clear creases.

-Now your page will be divided into sixteen sections.
+5. Your page should now be divided into sixteen sections.

-Cut the paper into four rows along the marks you have folded.
+6. Cut the paper into four strips by cutting along the main fold lines.

 Exercise 2

 Recall a fond childhood memory.
-Think about what you can see, hear, taste, touch and smell.
-Bring the memory to life.
-Across the sixteen pages you will draw out that memory.
+Think about what you could see, hear, taste, touch, and smell.
+Try to bring the memory to life.

-In your preferred drawing materials start on the first page with the beinging of the memory.
-You can include text, like a comic book, or use only imagery.
+Using your chosen drawing materials, begin on the first page with the beginning of the memory.
+You can include text like a comic, or use imagery only.

-Fill in the following pages until you have completed your narrative.
+Continue across the pages until you have completed your narrative.